islnlp/code-mix-humor-sarcasm-detection-EMNLP-2025/README.md

 ---

-This repository contains the code for the paper: <b>"Improving code-mixed humor and sarcasm detection through multi-tasking and native sample mixing"<\b>.
+This repository contains the code for the paper: <b>"Improving code-mixed humor and sarcasm detection through multi-tasking and native sample mixing"</b>.
 We strongly recommend that you run our codes on the same settings to ensure reproducibility.

 ### Requirements